amirhasanGhafori/amirhasanGhafori/README.md

 <br />
 <!-- about me -->
 <p align="center">
-  Hi, I'm Sanidhya Kumar Verma, Web Developer/Coder 💻,  Learner 👨‍💻 &  gamer 🦸‍♂️ from India 🇮🇳.
+  Hi, I'm Amirhasan Ghafori, Web & AI Developer/Coder 💻,  Learner 👨‍💻 &  gamer 🦸‍♂️ from Iran 🇮🇳.
   <br />
   <br />
-  🎓 Currently a high school student.
+  🎓 Currently, I have a master's degree in software.
   <br />
   💻 I love to learn new technologies and frameworks.
   <br />
-  🧑‍💼 I’m currently a freelancer working as a Next.js developer.
+  🧑‍💼 I’m currently a freelancer working as a Laravel developer.
   <br />
 </p>